-- Develop information materials that are easily understood and translated for appropriate audiences and make them accessible at meetings and on RCTC's website. - Make notices and announcements attractive and eye-catching. - Plan workshops and/or public hearings at convenient venues and times across the region; ensure venues are accessible to the public. - When appropriate, provide information about regionally significant plans and projects to the local media for distribution and promotion. - Maintain the RCTC website with current transportation planning activities, including reports, plans, agendas and minutes for RCTC Commission meetings. - When appropriate, present information about specific plans and projects at public forums, such as City Council and Board of Supervisors meetings for increased public and governmental awareness. - When identifying locations for community outreach activities, prioritize locations that are accessible by public transit. - Make every effort to accommodate requests for accessibility opportunities, including physical accessibility to public meetings as well as accessibility to information in LEP languages and alternative formats. - Encourage early involvement in the transportation planning process by providing timely notification and access to information. - Use citizen and/or agency advisory groups as a means of providing input to the transportation planning process. - Identify key individuals, organizations, and community organizations that may be interested in or affected by a plan or program; include this list in any mail or email distribution. - Collaborate with Riverside County transit providers to facilitate and promote public participation opportunities. - Maintain the Riverside County Transportation Network, a list of key stakeholders updated on an annual basis.
-The 184 agencies and organizations on the Network include non-profits, human and social services, private transportation companies, public agencies, specialized transit providers.
+- Develop information materials that are easily understood and translated for appropriate audiences and make them accessible at meetings and on RCTC's website. - Make notices and announcements attractive and eye-catching. - Plan workshops and/or public hearings at convenient venues and times across the region; ensure venues are accessible to the public. - Plan workshops and/or public hearings in both virtual and in-person formats; use multiple communication tools to promote the hearings and engage with the public to expand accessibility for participants. - When appropriate, provide information about regionally significant plans and projects to the local news media for distribution and promotion. - Maintain the RCTC website with current transportation planning activities, including reports, plans, agendas, and minutes for RCTC Commission meetings. - When appropriate, present information about specific plans and projects at public forums, such as City Council and Board of Supervisors meetings for increased public and governmental awareness. - When identifying locations for community outreach activities, prioritize locations that are accessible by public transit. - Make every effort to accommodate requests for accessibility opportunities, including physical accessibility to public meetings as well as accessibility to information in LEP languages and alternative formats. - Encourage early involvement in the transportation planning process by providing timely notification and access to information. - Use citizen and/or agency advisory groups as a means of providing input to the transportation planning process. - Identify key individuals, organizations, and community organizations that may be interested in or affected by a plan or program; include this list in any mail or email distribution. - Collaborate with Riverside County transit providers to facilitate and promote public participation opportunities. - Maintain the Riverside County Transportation Network, a list of key stakeholders updated on an annual basis.
+The 594 active contacts on the Network include non-profits, human and social services, private transportation companies, public agencies, specialized transit providers.